Dynamics of neural fields with exponential temporal kernel: The model and the equilibrium solution

 \section{The model and the equilibrium solution}

-We consider a neural field model represented by an infinite-dimensional dynamical system in the form of an integro-differential equation \cite{polner2017space, arqub2017adaptation,faugeras2015stochastic, rankin2014continuation}, with axonal conduction delay \cite{fang2016monotone, breakspear2017dynamic, pinto2001spatially}.
-In this equation, the position of a neuron at time $t$ is given by a spatial variable $x$, in the literature usually considered to be continuous in $\mathbb{R}$ or $\mathbb{R}^2$.
+We consider a neural field model represented by an infinite-dimensional dynamical system in the form of an integrodifferential equation \citep{polner2017space, arqub2017adaptation,faugeras2015stochastic, rankin2014continuation}, with axonal conduction delay \citep{fang2016monotone, breakspear2017dynamic, pinto2001spatially}.
+In this equation, the position of a neuron at a time $t$ is given by a spatial variable $x$, in the literature usually considered to be continuous in $\mathbb{R}$ or $\mathbb{R}^2$.
 The state of the neural field, $v(x,t)$ (membrane potential), evolves according to

-Here, $v(x,t)$ is interpreted as a neural field representing the the local activity of a population of neurons at position $x$ and time $t$, and $I_1(x,t)$ is an external input current.
+with an arbitrary initial condition $v(x, -\infty) = v_i$.
+Here, $v(x,t)$ is interpreted as a neural field representing the local activity of a population of neurons at position $x$ and time $t$, and $I_1(x,t)$ is an external input current originating from the surrounding environment or other neural populations. e.g., from other cortical regions or the midbrain \citep{nunez1995experimental}.
 The first integral converts the incoming pulse activity $S$ of the neuron at $x$ into its state by convolution with a temporal kernel (impulse response function) $\kappa$.
-The second integral balances the external input $I_1$ with a decay or leakage term, with a time constant $\tau>0$ arising from the temporal decay rate of synapses.
+The second integral balances the external input $I_1$ with a decay or leakage term, with a time constant $\tau>0$ arising from the the temporal decay rate of synapses.
 In this paper, we take the past activity of neurons into account for the impulse response using an \textit{exponential} temporal kernel.
-In \cite{atay2004stability}, such a kernel was taken as the Green's function of a first order differential operator.
+In \citep{atay2004stability}, such a kernel was taken as the Green's function of a first-order differential operator.
 Here, in order to be able to carry out a detailed bifurcation analysis depending on that kernel, we use a more explicit form, namely an exponential decay: